 Uniontown PNC Bank robbery suspects surrender

-The couple that police were searching for in connection with the robbery of a PNC Bank in Uniontown and one of its patrons are now in police custody.
+Uniontown police Friday arrested a homeless couple in connection with the robbery of a PNC Bank in Uniontown and one of its patrons.

 Police Chief Jason Cox said the pair entered the bank on Morgantown Road in the Uniontown Shopping Center just after 9 a.m.
 Friday and approached a female teller.